-• 7 small projects in Machine Learning - Applied AI course helped me do them
+• Projects: 7 small projects in Machine Learning (completed as part of an Applied AI course)

 • Carleton CS – Reject